 Scholarly Commons Citation

 Tushnet, Mark V., "Popular Constitutionalism As Political Law" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 233.
+233.